Causality and independence in perfectly adapted dynamical systems: Perfect adaptation in protein signalling

 In particular, one of the LCD triples we obtained is $(C, v_m, v_r)$, whereas the triple $(C, v_r, v_m)$ does not qualify as such.
-According to the standard interpretation of causal discovery algorithms, this would imply that MEK causes RAF rather than the other way around (see also Section~\ref{sec:background:local causal discovery}), a surprising finding in the light of the text-book treatments of the RAS-RAF-MEK-ERK signalling pathway.
+According to the standard interpretation of causal discovery algorithms, this would imply that MEK causes RAF rather than the other way around (see also Section~\ref{sec:background:local causal discovery}), a surprising finding in the light of the text-book treatments of the RAS-RAF-MEK-ERK signalling pathway, and the `consensus network' according to \citep{Sachs2005}.
 The equilibrium Markov ordering graph corresponding to the causal Bayesian network model of \citep{Sachs2005} is shown in Figure~\ref{fig:protein pathway:lcd:sachs}.
 As one can see from Figure~\ref{fig:protein pathway:lcd:sachs}, the causal Bayesian network model implies no LCD triples at all.

 Apparently, the causal relationship RAF$\to$MEK appears to be reversed in the LCD triples found in the equilibrium data of the perfectly adaptive model.
-Similar observations of apparent ``causal reversals'' in protein interaction networks have been observed more often, see also \citep{Triantafillou2017, Mooij2020, Mooij2013b, Ramsey2018, Boeken2020}.
+Similar observations of apparent `causal reversals' in protein interaction networks have been observed more often, see also \citep{Triantafillou2017, Mooij2020, Mooij2013b, Ramsey2018, Boeken2020}.
 We conclude that the mechanism of perfect adaptation provides one possible theoretical explanation of what might seem at first sight to be an incorrect reversal of a causal edge.